aryanator/Dipole-Amplitude-Prediction/README.md

 # Dipole Amplitude Predictor

+The latest version can be found at: **[DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule)**, which has eased installation!

 ## Overview

 The Dipole Amplitude Predictor module provides a RandomForest-based model for predicting dipole amplitudes.
 This guide will help you install and use the module effectively.